BIONF/FAS/README.md

 # Installation

-FAS is provided as a python package.
-You need Python 3 to run all functions of FAS.
+FAS is provided as a python package and compatible with both Python2 and Python3.

 First, get the source code of FAS from our github: